 If not, keep grinding.

-Making the oatmeal bath for babies
+How to make an oatmeal bath for babies

-When you’ve got your oatmeal powder ready, you can start with the bath.
+Once you’ve got your oatmeal powder ready, you can start with the bath.

 1. Start filling the bathtub with warm water.

-Make sure the temperature is warm, but not too hot.)
+Make sure the temperature is warm, but not too hot.

 2. As the bath is filling, sprinkle the oatmeal powder into the tub.